Secrets management

 MAVERICS_SECRET_PROVIDER="conjur://secrets.mydomain.com/myConjurAccount/alice%40devops/?apikey=some-api-key"

-In maverics.yaml use the Conjur resource ID as placeholder for any secrets or passwords.
-Use the conjur CLI or the List Resources API to find the specific variable ID.
+In maverics.yaml use the Conjur secret name as placeholder for any secrets or passwords.
 For example:

 connectors: